bradhowes/keystrokecountdown/src/articles/cocoapods/index.md

 ---
-title: Framework Bundles in Xocde and CocoaPods
+title: Framework Bundles in Xcode and CocoaPods
 description: Short discussion about an issue I had fetching a bundle in Xcode and CocoaPods
 date: 2017-03-06 12:18:02+01:00
 author: Brad Howes